vilvo/ghaf/docs/src/architecture/hardening.md

 The User Input Devices support will add the required kernel config dependency to the Ghaf baseline by which NixOS has user input devices enabled.
 It can be enabled with the following flag `ghaf.host.kernel_inputdevices_hardening.enable` for Lenovo X1.

 To enable GUI, set Virtualization, Networking and User Input Devices support.
 As of now, the kernel builds and can boot on Lenovo X1.

+### Debug Support

+The Debug support on host is for the `-debug-profile` builds, not for hardened host -release-builds.
+It can be helpful when debugging functionality is needed in a development environment.

+It can be enabled with the following flag `ghaf.host.kernel.debug_hardening.enable` for Lenovo X1.

 ### Guest Support